CETONI-Software/3rdparty-qtremoteobjects/README.md

 https://doc.qt.io/qt-5/qtremoteobjects-index.html

 The intention of this fork is to modify the library in a way, that it is possible to enable remoting for existing QObject based classes.

-Currently only
-the properties a derived class are exposed but not the properties of the base class.
-That means, in the following hierarchy, if remoting is enabled for the
-Derived class, only the properties of this class are exposed but not the properties of the base class:
+Currently only the properties of a derived class are exposed but not the properties of the base class.
+That means, in the following hierarchy, if remoting is enabled for the `Derived` class, only the properties of this class are exposed but not the properties of the `Base` class:

                       +---------------------+
                       |       QObject       |